cosminlovin7/Energetic-System/README.md

 # Energetic-SystemV2
-This is an updated version of the Energetic-System implemented during my Object-Oriented Programming course.
+This is the first version of the Energetic-System implemented during my Object-Oriented Programming course.